C A L E B Y A N G

 T E A C H I N G

 Caleb is passionate about music education.
-He has taught on the faculties of Belmont University’s String Crossings Camp, the O’Connor Method String Camp, and C’est Bon Chamber Music Academy, and has led improvisation workshops for undergraduate and graduate cello performance students at UCLA.
-As a teaching artist with the Gluck Fellows Music Outreach Program, he has presented performances across Los Angeles County, and partnered with the Nashville Symphony and Metro Nashville Public Schools’ String Residency Program.
-At F. H. Jenkins Preparatory School, he created and taught a comprehensive K–8 string program for violin, viola, and cello.
-He also teaches privately and is an instructor for The Strum Bowing Groove Academy, founded by Tracy Silverman.
-His teaching blends classical technique with improvisation and commercial music, aiming to help students be creative, expressive, and musically fluent.
-His master’s thesis focused on using live looping to encourage improvisation and broaden genre participation for classically trained string players.
+At F. H. Jenkins Preparatory School in Nashville, he served as Adjunct Faculty and directed the Strings Program from 2023–2026, teaching K–8 classroom strings and developing a comprehensive violin, viola, and cello program serving more than 100 students each year, with a focus on creativity, ensemble playing, and foundational musicianship.
+He has also taught on the faculties of Belmont University’s String Crossings Camp, the O’Connor Method String Camp, and C’est Bon Chamber Music Academy, and has led improvisation workshops for undergraduate and graduate cello performance students at UCLA.
+As a teaching artist with the Gluck Fellows Music Outreach Program, he presented performances throughout Los Angeles County, and has partnered with the Nashville Symphony and Metro Nashville Public Schools through the String Residency Program.
+He also maintains a private studio and teaches for The Strum Bowing Groove Academy, founded by Tracy Silverman.
+His teaching blends classical technique with improvisation and commercial music, encouraging students to become creative, expressive, and musically fluent artists.
+His master’s thesis explored the use of live looping to encourage improvisation and broaden genre participation for classically trained string players.

 E D U C A T I O N